toddtarsi/sample_app/README.md

     Additional required fields: id
     Success returns: {status: true}

-  * app_fetch_user_content : Get a list of your content that was created by some user account Additional required fields: created_by
+  * app_fetch_user_content : Get a list of your content that was created by some user account.
+    Additional required fields: created_by
     Success returns: {status: true, result: [user_content{common fields}] }